Date and time

 - Future of metropolitan and non-metropolitan areas

-There is also a variety of special sessions, to which you can submit your abstract to.
+There is also a variety of special sessions.

 Associate Professor Vasja Rant, University of Ljubljana, Slovenia